Home Index Site Search E-Mail Yellowsheet

 29 Aug 1944

-LT Robert A. Dibb, after whom Dibb Road on the Station is named, was killed when a five-inch AR rocket with a dummy head, fired for a rocket night calibration, ricocheted 500 feet into the air and took off one wing of his F6F Hellcat.
+Lt.
+Robert A. Dibb, after whom Dibb Road on the Station is named, was killed when an inert five-inch AR rocket fired at 30 degree dive at 1,000 yards range and a speed of 280 knots ricocheted 500 feet into the air and took off one wing of his F6F Hellcat.
+He pulled out at 600 feet and the rocket body struck him from above carrying away the right wing hinge fitting causing the right wing to come off.

 TBF-1C